axe312ger/metalsmith-sharp/README.md

 ## Usage

 Just use it as regular Metalsmith plugin.
-If your environment does not support the import syntax, see further below.
+An ES-Modules version is exposed as well, ready to be used with `import sharp from 'metalsmith-sharp'`

 ```js
 const Metalsmith = require('metalsmith')